BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 ## Introduction

-In this lab, you will install and configure Nginx as a web server, set up a reverse proxy to route traffic to a Flask application, and implement security hardening measures.
+In this lab, you will install and configure Nginx as a web server, set up a reverse proxy to route traffic to a Flask application and implement security hardening measures.
 You will also learn how to manage firewall rules, monitor server activity through logs, and mitigate common web application vulnerabilities.

 ### Configuration Instructions